amanzi/amanzi/test_suites/verification/transport/saturated/transient/dual_porosity_1d/amanzi_dual_porosity_1d.rst

 Results and Comparison
 ----------------------

-The concentrantaion at the fracture end point as the function of time.
+The concentrantaion at the fracture end point as the function of time (results are in a good agreement with the analytic solution):

 .. plot:: amanzi_dual_porosity_1d.py
    :align: center